melange-re/melange-re.github.io/docs/melange-book/celsius-converter-option.md

 What happens if you forget the `| exception _` branch of your switch expression?
 Your program will crash when invalid input is entered.
 The compiler won't warn you to add an exception branch because it doesn't keep track of which functions throw exceptions.
-So a better way is to simply not use functions that can fail!
+Next, we'll show you a better way which completely avoids functions that can fail in unexpected ways.

-We're going to refactor our switch expression to use `float_of_string_opt` instead.
+Refactor the switch expression to use `float_of_string_opt` instead.
 This function has the type signature `string => option(float)`.
-It takes a `string` argument and returns `Some(result)` if it succeeds and `None` if it fails.
-Let's see what that looks like:
+It takes a `string` argument and returns `Some(number)` if it succeeds and `None` if it fails---meaning that even if this function fails, no exception is raised.

 <!--#prelude#
 let celsius = "1";